 We expect our capital expenditures and operating expenses to increase over the next several years as we seek to expand our infrastructure, sales and marketing and other commercial operations and research and development activities.
-As of March 31, 2021, we had cash and cash equivalents of approximately \$151.5 million.
+As of June 30, 2021, we had cash and cash equivalents of approximately \$100.5 million.
 We maintain our cash, cash equivalents and short-term marketable securities with high quality, accredited financial institutions.
-However, these accounts may exceed federally insured limits, and, while we believe the Company is not exposed to significant credit risk due to the financial strength of these depository institutions, the failure or collapse of one or more of these depository institutions could materially adversely affect our ability to recover these assets.
+However, these accounts may exceed federally insured limits, and, while we believe the Company is not exposed to significant credit risk due to the financial strength of these depository institutions or investments, the failure or collapse of one or more of these depository institutions or default on these investments could materially adversely affect our ability to recover these assets and/or materially harm our financial condition.
 We may seek to fund future cash needs through securities offerings, credit facilities or other debt financings, asset sales or collaborations or licensing arrangements.
 Additional funding may not be available to us when needed, on acceptable terms or at all.
 For example, the COVID-19 pandemic has recently caused extreme disruption and volatility in the global capital markets, which could reduce our ability to access capital and/or adversely affect the stability of the depository institutions maintaining our assets.